dokutan/macrodevice/README.md

 Turn any input device into a dedicated macrodevice.
 This is a rewrite of [macroKeyboard](https://github.com/dokutan/macroKeyboard).

 ## What is the purpose of this program?
 This program is designed to execute a command at the press of a button (or other input) from a dedicated device (e.g keyboard, gamepad, Arduino (over serial), keyboard indicators, etc.).
-The configuration is done in Lua, so a complex configuration is possible.
+The configuration is done in [Lua](https://www.lua.org/) or [Fennel](https://fennel-lang.org/), so a complex configuration is possible.
 It is possible to open multiple devices simultaneously.

 ## Installing
 - Install all dependencies (on some distros you might need a dev package for the header files)